Skip to content ↓

 How does Mercia Learning Trust operate?

 We strive to operate in a partnership ‘sweet spot’ which we call aligned autonomy.
-We share the same mission, but understand each school is different, has a unique identity and is led by a Headteacher and a Local Governing Body.
+We share the same mission, but understand each school is different, has a unique identity and is led by a headteacher and a local governing body.

 Common focus

 Our trust is committed to challenging and supporting each school to ensure that they meet our high standards.
 Our focus is on developing a set of common features that we expect to see in every school.
-These include an ethos of high expectations, care, and inclusion, as well as behaviour of the highest standards, and a culture of safeguarding.
+These include an ethos of high expectations, care, and inclusion, as well as behaviour of the highest standards and a culture of safeguarding.

 We believe that a meticulously planned curriculum, taught consistently well by all teachers, is essential to ensuring that every child receives an exceptional education.
 Additionally, we place a strong emphasis on providing exceptional support for the most vulnerable children, as well as offering a thorough and inclusive personal development strategy.

 At every level of leadership, our focus is on the right priorities, and we rigorously assess the quality of our work to ensure that we are continuously improving.
-Our CEO, central school improvement team, SEN and Safeguarding leads, and school improvement partners are all central to this strategy, and we work together to ensure that each school in our trust is providing an exceptional education to every child.
+Our CEO, central school improvement team, SEND and safeguarding leads, and school improvement partners are all central to this strategy, and we work together to ensure that each school in our trust is providing an exceptional education to every child.

 Central Teams

-At our multi-academy trust, schools receive support from a Finance and Operations Director who leads central teams with expertise in finance, payroll, estates management (including health and safety), IT, human resources, design, and marketing.
-This ensures that schools are efficiently and safely managed, allowing Headteachers to focus on their core responsibilities of leading their schools.
+At our multi-academy trust, schools receive support from a finance and operations director who leads central teams with expertise in finance, payroll, estates management (including health and safety), IT, human resources, design, and marketing.
+This ensures that schools are efficiently and safely managed, allowing headteachers to focus on their core responsibilities of leading their schools.

 We also pool resources for estate improvement and IT investment and direct them to areas where they are most needed.
 This approach ensures that our learning environments are of the highest quality, giving our students the best possible education.